philzook58/philzook58.github.io/_posts/2021-07-31-egglog2-monic.md

 ### Categorical Diagram Chasing

 A dragon I've been chasing for a while is how to do categorical reasoning automatically.
 Way back at the beginning I tried to prove that the pullback of a monic is monic <https://www.philipzucker.com/category-theory-in-the-e-automated-theorem-prover/>.
-I have reason to doubt that this encoding is sound, but I haven't revisited it.
+I have reason to doubt that this  exact encoding was sound, but I haven't revisited it.

-I had already been using egraphs to do equational reasoning in monoidal categories <https://www.philipzucker.com/rust-category/> but I did not realize that they could also be very useful for reasoning about universal properties,
+I had already been using egraphs to do equational reasoning in monoidal categories <https://www.philipzucker.com/rust-category/> but I did not realize that they could also be very useful for reasoning about universal properties.

+In principle diagram chasing should be easy.
 In a conversation with Cody Roux, he described his catnapp project <https://github.com/codyroux/catnapp> and how it was to go about solving these kinds of problems.
 According to him, diagram chasing involves discovering / building new objects, discovering / building new morphisms, recording equalities, and inspecting known morphisms and equalities to instantiate known universal properties.
 You can go about this in a bespoke way, but I think this procedure can be neatly encoded into the mechanisms egglog, since the horn clauses encode building new things and discovering new equalities, and egglog supports very strongly a notion of equality that seems useful here.

 Well, now I have a bespoke theorem prover I've built for the very purpose!